 The alternative to steroid injections and surgery

-Shockwave therapy is a non-invasive solution to musculoskeletal pains.
-A Steroid Injections alternative, frequently used in physiotherapy, podiatry, orthopaedics and sports medicine, which at SO Podiatry we believe, gives in offering the best treatment using the most innovative, and pain free treatment for your lower limb and foot pain.
+Shockwave therapy is a non-invasive solution to musculoskeletal pains such as plantar fasciitis, and Achilles heel pain.
+A Steroid Injections alternative, frequently used in physiotherapy, podiatry, orthopaedics and sports medicine, which at SO Podiatry we believe, gives in offering the best treatment using the most innovative, and pain free treatment for your heel, ankle or foot pain.

 Radial Shockwave Therapy is a revolutionary new treatment which uses a series of high frequency shockwaves (acoustic wave therapy) which initiates an inflammation-like condition in the tissue that is being treated.
 The body responds by increasing the blood circulation and metabolism in the impacted area which in turn accelerates the body's own healing processes.
 The shockwaves break down injured tissue and calcifications.